-The SRESET bit is self-clearing.
+The SRESET bit is self-clearing if SRSTI is connected to SRSTO through a transceiver.

 The SRSTO signal is asserted for a minimum of 200ms.

 Local Bus (PCI/X) Reset Out (LRSTO\): This signal resets local (PCI/X) resources.
 LRSTO\ can be combined with other board sources to generate a local (PCI/X) reset signal.